Medicare Part D

 • Monthly premiums vary by plan

-• You are only allowed to have one Part D Plan at a time.
+• You are only allowed to have one Medicare Part D Prescription Drug plan at a time.

-• You must live in the service area of the Medicare drug plan you want to join.
+• You must live in the service area of the Medicare Part D Prescription Drug plan you want to join.

 • If you don’t enroll when you are first eligible you will pay a penalty of 1% for every month that you did not enroll.

-• Just like Part B, premiums could be subject to an income based premium surcharge.
+• Just like Medicare Part B, premiums could be subject to an income based premium surcharge.

-• You can get “Extra Help” which is a low-income subsidy (LIS) Medicare program that helps people with limited income and resources pay for Medicare prescription drug costs.
+• You can get “Extra Help” which is a low-income subsidy (LIS) Medicare program that helps people with limited income and resources pay for Medicare Part D Prescription Drug costs.

 Important Restrictions and Limitations

 • Prior Authorization: The plan you enroll in may require prior authorization for certain medications.
-Your prescriber may need to show that the drug is medically necessary for the plan to cover it.
+Your prescriber may need to show that the medication is medically necessary for the plan to cover it.

-• Formulary: Each Medicare Prescription Drug Plan has its own list of covered drugs.
-The list of drugs covered by your Part D PDP can add or remove drugs it covers every year.
-Drugs are placed into different “tiers” representing different costs (the higher the tier, the more expensive the drug):
+• Formulary: Each Medicare Part D Prescription Drug plan has its own list of covered drugs.
+The list of prescription drugs covered by your Medicare Part D Prescription Drug can add or remove medications it covers every year.
+Prescription drugs are placed into different “tiers” representing different costs:

-• Step Therapy: Your drug plan may require you first try certain less expensive drugs that have been proven for most people with your condition before you can move up a “step” to a more expensive drug If you have already tried the similar, less expensive drugs and they didn’t work, your prescriber can contact the plan to ask for an exception.
+• Step Therapy: Your Medicare Part D Prescription Drug plan may require you first try certain less expensive prescription drugs that have been proven for most people with your condition before you can move up a “step” to a more expensive prescription drug.
+If you have already tried the similar, less expensive prescription drugs and they didn’t work, your prescriber can contact the plan to ask for an exception.
 If approved your plan will cover the step-therapy prescription drug.

-• Safety Checks: Prior to filling your prescriptions, your drug plan works with pharmacies to perform additional safety checks, like checking for drug interactions, incorrect dosages, and unsafe amounts of certain drugs (like opioids and benzodiazepines).
+• Safety Checks: Prior to filling your prescriptions, your Medicare Part D Prescription Drug plan works with pharmacies to perform additional safety checks, like checking for prescription drug interactions, incorrect dosages, and unsafe amounts of certain drugs (like opioids and benzodiazepines).

-• Drug Management Programs: Some Medicare drug plans have a program in place to help you use these opioids and benzodiazepines safely.
-If you get opioids from multiple doctors or pharmacies, your plan will contact the doctors who prescribed these drugs to make sure they are medically necessary and that you’re using them appropriately.
+• Prescription Drug Management Programs: Some Medicare Part D Prescription Drug plans have a program in place to help you use these opioids and benzodiazepines safely.
+If you get opioids from multiple doctors or pharmacies, your plan will contact the doctors who prescribed these medications to make sure they are medically necessary and that you’re using them appropriately.

 *Total out-of-pocket costs are the amounts paid by you in the first two stages plus any applicable drug manufacturer discounts applied in the Coverage Gap Stage.